Search

 A Day of Music and Inspiration

-OPUS Music recently delivered an invigorating and deeply engaging music training session at Mansfield Community Hospital, as part of our ongoing partnership with Sherwood Forest Hospitals NHS Foundation Trust.
+OPUS Music recently delivered an invigorating and deeply engaging Music Care training session at Mansfield Community Hospital, as part of our ongoing partnership with Sherwood Forest Hospitals NHS Foundation Trust (SFHFT).
 Led by longstanding OPUS musicians Sarah Matthews and Oli Matthews, the session was designed to explore how music can enrich patient care, enhance the hospital environment, and support the wellbeing of staff and visitors alike.

 The training brought together 15 care staff members—including Healthcare Assistants, Therapists, and Volunteers—from across the Sherwood Forest Hospitals Foundation Trust.
 It was a day filled with music-making, lively discussions, and thoughtful reflection, all with the goal of embedding more music into the daily routines of care staff across the Trust.